pymc-devs/pymc-data-umbrella/webinars/intro_to_array_operations/index.md

 #### Broadcasting

-used to deal with inputs that do not have exactly the same shape
+Used to deal with inputs that do not have exactly the same shape

-- if all input arrays do not have the same number of dimensions, a “1” will be repeatedly prepended to the shapes of the smaller arrays until all the arrays have the same number of dimensions.
+- If all input arrays do not have the same number of dimensions, a “1” will be repeatedly prepended to the shapes of the smaller arrays until all the arrays have the same number of dimensions.

-- arrays with a size of 1 along a particular dimension act as if they had the size of the array with the largest shape along that dimension.
+- Arrays with a size of 1 along a particular dimension act as if they had the size of the array with the largest shape along that dimension.
 The value of the array element is assumed to be the same along that dimension for the “broadcast” array.

 Arrays with same dimensions